HusseinBSALMAN/REMWaste/README.md

 Dear Sir, Madam,

-please find my below points on my redesign transforms the skip size selection experience from a basic, utilitarian page into a polished, user-centric interface that’s ready for today’s web standards and tomorrow’s users.
+Please find my below points on my redesign transforms the skip size selection experience from a basic, utilitarian page into a polished, user-centric interface that’s ready for today’s web standards and tomorrow’s users.

 Why My Skip Size Selector Redesign Is a Major Improvement